 Peace and Conflict; War, Pacifism, Violent Protest, WMDs, Just and Holy War.

 At Key Stage 4 homework is focused towards building knowledge through extra reading and tasks as well as preparation for assessments.
-Homework may involve a practice exam question, research on an upcoming topic or use of a revision document in preparation for an assessment.
+Homework may involve a practice exam question, research on an upcoming topic, consolidation of knowledge or use of a revision document in preparation for an assessment.
 Homework will be geared primarily to aid in the end of unit assessment which takes place on average once a half term.
+Homework will be set on Seneca or Teams.

 Religious Studies AQA A level is offered at Jo Richardson Community School.
 It is a demanding but highly thought provoking course which focuses on the skills of explanation, analysis and evaluation.
 Students are asked to balance philosophical and ethical theories alongside modern issues such as Capital Punishment and use of animals for medical testing meaning the course is varied and allows for debate, discussion and opinion.